begin with a free consultation (949) 870-3800

 Actual notice means that the owner or someone working for them was directly aware of the hazard.
 For example, if a customer told a manager about a spill, or if an employee noticed a broken stair and did nothing to fix it or block it off, that would count as actual notice.

 Constructive notice applies when the hazard was present for a long enough period that a reasonably careful property owner or employee should have discovered it through routine inspections.
-An example of this would be a puddle from a slow leak that remained on the floor of a grocery store for several hours, or a deep pothole in a parking lot that had been left untouched for months.
+An example of this would be a puddle from a slow leak that remained on the floor of a grocery store for several hours, or a deep pothole in a parking lot left untouched for months.

 Types of Premises Liability Accidents We Handle in Orange County